 The Gap between the Contract and the Law

 My research also addresses the gap between the social reality of contracting and the law that purports to govern it.
-In particular, it shed empirical light on an under-explored contracting phenomenon: the systematic use of legally unenforceable contract terms.
-Although these terms contravene mandatory regulation, and are therefore unenforceable in court, I find that they are routinely included in various types of consumer contracts.
+In particular, it sheds empirical light on an under-explored contracting phenomenon of the systematic use of legally unenforceable contract terms.
+Although such terms contravene mandatory regulation, and are therefore unenforceable in court, I have found that they are routinely included in various types of consumer contracts.

 My first article on this issue, On the Unexpected Use of Unenforceable Contract Terms: Evidence from the Residential Rental Market, 9 Journal of Legal Analysis 1 (2017), examines the prevalence of such terms in the housing market.
-Drawing on a hand-collected sample of residential lease agreements, I find that these contracts frequently contain unenforceable terms, including overbroad liability waivers, disclaimers of the landlord’s implied warranty of habitability, and clauses purporting to shift mandatory maintenance and repair duties from the landlord onto the tenant.
+Drawing on a hand-collected sample of residential lease agreements, I found that these contracts frequently contain unenforceable terms, including overbroad liability waivers, disclaimers of the landlord’s implied warranty of habitability, and clauses purporting to shift mandatory maintenance and repair duties from the landlord onto the tenant.

 The article provides evidence that these unenforceable contract terms play an important role in shaping tenants’ expectations and beliefs.
 Using a survey of 200 residential tenants, it shows that most tenants rely on these agreements as their main source of information about their rights and remedies, and often act in accordance with their signed agreements when rental disputes arise.
-What this suggests, I argue, is that landlords include these clauses in rental contracts because they are effective in shaping renters’ expectations and behavior, not because they are convincing to courts.
+What this suggests, I argue, is that landlords include these clauses in rental contracts because they are effective in shaping renters’ expectations and behavior, and not because they are convincing to courts.

-Drawing on these findings, a following article, The Harmful Effects of Unenforceable Contract Terms, 70 Alabama Law Review 1031 (2019), directly tests the effects of unenforceable liability disclaimers on tenants’ behavior through a series of controlled experiments.
-The results reveal that after reading contracts containing unenforceable liability disclaimers, tenants are about eight times more likely to bear costs the landlord is legally responsible for than are tenants reading contracts with enforceable liability provisions.
+Drawing on these findings, a subsequent article, The Harmful Effects of Unenforceable Contract Terms, 70 Alabama Law Review 1031 (2019), directly tests the effects of unenforceable liability disclaimers on tenants’ behavior through a series of controlled experiments.
+The results reveal that after reading contracts containing unenforceable liability disclaimers, tenants are about eight times more likely to bear costs for which a landlord is legally responsible than are tenants who read contracts with enforceable liability provisions.

-Notably, the inclusion of unenforceable terms also discourages tenants from searching online for information about their rights as renters; and the terms still mislead the minority of tenants who do conduct online searches.
+Notably, the inclusion of unenforceable terms also discourages tenants from searching for information about their rights as renters online.
+The minority of tenants who nonetheless conduct online searches are still misled by such terms.
 These findings suggest that as long as tenants remain uninformed about governing law, and rely on their leases to ascertain their rights and remedies, they are unlikely to challenge non-complying landlords.
 I therefore discuss possible policy prescriptions, such as the imposition of statutory form leases.

 In future work, I plan to explore whether unenforceable terms are included even in highly regulated industries.
-A working paper, tentatively titled: What’s in an Airline’s Contract of Carriage?, reports on the prevalence of unenforceable contract terms in the airline industry.
+A working paper, tentatively titled What’s in an Airline’s Contract of Carriage?, reports on the prevalence of unenforceable contract terms in the airline industry.
 Drawing on a hand-collected sample of 150 contracts of carriage used by certified U.S. air carriers, this study finds that unenforceable terms are routinely used in these contracts.
-These terms include clauses limiting the airline’s liability for damages caused to passengers as a result of lost, delayed, or mishandled baggage to an amount lower than the mandatory minimum, clauses allowing airlines to change terms and conditions retroactively to the passenger’s detriment, and unlawful restrictions on passengers’ rights to cancel or change flights or to receive refunds of certain fees in the event of flight cancellation or overbooking.
-This paper discusses policy implications and proposes normative solutions, such as interpreting current UDAP laws as prohibiting misstatements of law (in addition to misstatements of fact) or establishing a pre-approval mechanism for airlines’ contracts of carriage.
+These terms include clauses limiting the airline’s liability for damages caused to passengers as a result of lost, delayed, or mishandled baggage to an amount lower than the mandatory minimum, clauses allowing airlines to change terms and conditions retroactively to passengers’ detriment, and unlawful restrictions on passengers’ rights to cancel or change flights or to receive refunds of certain fees in the event of flight cancellation or overbooking.
+This paper discusses policy implications and proposes normative solutions, such as interpreting current Unfair or Deceptive Acts or Practices (UDAP) laws as prohibiting misstatements of law in addition to misstatements of fact, or establishing a pre-approval mechanism for airlines’ contracts of carriage.

 The Gap between the Contract and Pre-Contractual Representations